 For the first half of the movie we feel sorry for Fern, even though some of the sympathy is lost when she turns down the opportunity for help from the Baptists homeless ministry, subtly signaling she doesn’t really need help.

 In one scene, she gathers around at an RV park site with other nomads while a more experienced woman teaches all present the finer points of defecating into a bucket because when you live in a van where else are you going to scat, in the glove box?
-It was at this point The Wife pulled the rip chord and told me she had had enough.
+It was at this point The Wife pulled the rip cord and told me she had had enough.
 I hung in there though because I knew I hadn’t got the message yet; this was not just a film about the plight of the homeless.
 There was something else going on here.

 Not long after that, Fern’s van breaks down and it costs more than she can afford, so she calls her sister for help.
 This is the first time we learn Fern has family.
 So, she takes the bus to her sister’s home, where she is warmly accepted by family, treated to a cookout in the back yard and offered a warm bed.
 Fern’s sister asks Fern to move in with them so she can get off the nomad circuit, but Fern refuses.
 Instead, she accepts the $2,300 in cash from her sister to fix her van and leaves town, deciding to return to the nomad life, driving from RV park to national parks, defecating in a bucket.
 Why?
 Not because the Great Recession, or bad luck, or dreaded disease has left her with no options but because she chooses to do so.